NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 unix% grep flux1: bend.out > bend.dat
 ```

-Now, we import them to Matlab (using its `dlmread` command), and plot the results:
+Now, we import them to Octave (using its `dlmread` command), and plot the results:

 <center>![](../images/Tut-bend-flux.png)</center>